 Formerly known as guidance counselors for the role they played in college decisions, modern school counselors assume a wider range of responsibilities.
 Nowadays, school counselors administer aptitude assessments, identify issues affecting school performance, and help address problems such as bullying or low attendance.

-The Bureau of Labor Statistics projects a 13% growth rate for the profession, indicating a healthy job market for professionals in this field.
+The Bureau of Labor Statistics projects an 8% growth rate for the profession, indicating a healthy job market for professionals in this field from 2018-2028.
 This guide presents information on how to become a school counselor in New York.
 Continue reading to find out more about the school counselor licensure process in the Empire State.

 Counseling License and Career Requirements in New YorkExplore more pathways to becoming a counselor in New York here